Being highly skilled in a video game, or being skilled in any other type of content that you want to share with your audience is simply not enough.

 You can place a light to the side of your camera facing you.

-You can even put a light source behind yourself.
+You can even put a light source behind you.

 It will impress you how much Twitch stream lighting can improve the overall production quality of your streams.